Vertical Rescue Training

 ERGT Desired Skills and Knowledge

-In order for ERGT to deliver the training and assessment in the timeframe specified for this course, it is desirable (but not mandatory) that trainees who come to the course are fulltime employees and existing members of an ERT with the specific range relevant of skills and knowledge as listed below:
+In order for ERGT to deliver the training and assessment in the timeframe specified for the Vertical Rescue course , it is desirable (but not mandatory) that trainees who come to the course are fulltime employees and existing members of an ERT with the relevant skills and knowledge as listed below:

 - Conduct risk assessments